zerotwooneone/percolator/source/Desktop.Wpf/grpc-plan.md

 Notes:

-- Chunks may temporarily break compilation; the plan prioritizes incremental, AI-friendly steps.
+- Chunks may temporarily break compilation.
+- Do not add placeholder/no-op implementations between chunks (avoid dead code and missed requirements).
 - The Application library is the orchestrator for domain libraries; transport adapters should call explicit application ports.

 ---